Highlights of the Collection - Take Two

 Susan Fenimore Cooper - Rural Hours (1850)

-The first female author represented in the Collection, but her name is nowhere to be found in the book.
+The first female author represented in the Collection, and amongst the first works of literary non-fiction by an American woman.
+Cooper's name is nowhere to be found in the book.
 Authorship is attributed to “A Lady.”
 [Link]

 *Henry David Thoreau - Walden (1854)

-First with gift inscription dated in year of publication and with April ads (the earliest, and while the dates on the ads are said to have “no priority,” earlier dates are clearly preferred).
+First with gift inscription dated in year of publication, with ads dated April 1854 (which are the earliest, and while the dates on the ads are said to have “no priority,” earlier dates are clearly preferred).
 [Link]

 *George Perkins Marsh - Man and Nature (1864)

-The “fountainhead of the conservation movement", the first book dedicated solely to exploring the long-term negative impacts humankind has on the environment.
+The “fountainhead of the conservation movement," the first book dedicated solely to exploring the negative long-term impacts of humankind on the environment.
 Presentation copy to Marsh’s colleague, prominent VT Senator Jacob Collamer, with Collamer’s ownership signature.
 [Link]

 John Burroughs - Walt Whitman as Poet and Person (1867) and John James Audubon (1902)